Are you Depressed Or Do You Just Need More Oxytocin?

-Sometimes called the “love and trust” hormone, oxytocin is a beautiful, mysterious neurotransmitter—and it makes us realize how much we really are the expression of our inner chemical systems!
-Oxytocin is produced by the hypothalamus (which sits about three inches behind the forehead) and secreted by the pituitary gland (just underneath it).
+Sometimes called the “love and trust” hormone, oxytocin is a beautiful, mysterious neurotransmitter— and it makes us realize how much we really are the expression of our inner chemical systems!
+Oxytocin is produced by the hypothalamus (about three inches behind the forehead) and secreted by the pituitary gland (just underneath it).

 For women, oxytocin is a crucial part of love and reproduction.
-In sexual encounters, erotic stimulation of the nipples can cause oxytocin to flow, which may be a reason women’s breasts are important in sexual arousal.
-It contributes to vaginal lubrication, and to the contractions of orgasm.
-After orgasm, women famously tend to feel more alert and awake than men, who often conk out immediately.
+In sexual encounters, erotic stimulation of the nipples can cause oxytocin to flow, which may be why women’s breasts are essential in sexual arousal.
+It contributes to vaginal lubrication and the contractions of orgasm.
+After orgasm, women tend to feel more alert and awake than men, who often conk out immediately.
 That's because of the energizing flow of oxytocin released in a woman’s body when she climaxes.
-In reproduction, oxytocin causes the uterine muscles to contract when a woman is in labor – in fact, it’s sometimes given in a synthetic form (as pitocin) to induce difficult births.
-After birth, oxytocin moves milk to the breasts and is part of the deep bonding that occurs between mother and infant.
+In reproduction, oxytocin causes the uterine muscles to contract when a woman is in labor; it’s sometimes given in a synthetic form (as pitocin) to induce difficult births.
+After birth, oxytocin moves milk to the breasts and is part of the deep bonding between mother and infant.

-In addition to its critical role in love and baby-making, in females, oxytocin is the antidote to cortisol, the stress hormone.
-In consistent high doses, cortisal makes people lonely and fearful, and accelerates aging.
+In addition to its critical role in love and baby-making, oxytocin is the antidote to cortisol, the stress hormone in females.
+In consistent high doses, cortisol makes people lonely and fearful, and accelerates aging.
 In daily life, oxytocin lowers cortisol, blood pressure, and more.
-It contributes to making us feel good when we bond, fall in love, share a secret, rescue a puppy, or cook a meal for friends.
+It makes us feel good when we bond, fall in love, share a secret, rescue a puppy, or cook a meal for friends.

 What happens when Oxytocin levels are depleted?

-According to the Menopause Centre, a deficiency in oxytocin can have noticeable effects on a woman’s sexual health.
-Some of the symptoms they note include low libido, irritability, an inability to feel affection, anxiety, and difficulty achieving orgasm – in fact, many of the indicators of low oxytocin seem analogous to those of classic depression.
+According to the Menopause Centre, a deficiency in oxytocin can affect a woman’s sexual health.
+Some of the symptoms they note include low libido, irritability, an inability to feel affection, anxiety, and difficulty achieving orgasm.
+Many of the indicators of low oxytocin seem analogous to those of classic depression.

 How is Oxytocin Triggered to Release into the Body?

-Because of the hormone’s role in childbirth, women naturally have higher levels of oxytocin than men.
-Its release is, of course, triggered during labor, and continues into the lactation phase.
+Because of the hormone’s role in childbirth, women naturally have higher oxytocin levels than men.
+Its release is, of course, triggered during labor and continues into the lactation phase.
 Sexual activity also activates this powerful neurotransmitter, which seems to play a role in erection and orgasm in both men and women.

-In the case of serious deficiencies, there are various oral administrations, nasal sprays, even clitoral balms.
+In the case of severe deficiencies, there are various oral administrations, nasal sprays, and even clitoral balms.
 But be careful, as oxytocin can be a double-edged sword.
-It can provoke oversensitivity in social situations, and increased sensitivity to other people’s emotions – in other words, an overdose of empathy.
+It can provoke oversensitivity in social situations and increased sensitivity to other people’s emotions – in other words, an overdose of empathy.